-Directors are required to provide information to the Executive Chairman of the Board on all boards of directors on which they serve or are invited to serve so that the Board can decide whether it is appropriate for the director to continue to serve on the Board or one of its committees.
+Directors are required to provide information to the Chair of the Board on all boards of directors on which they serve or are invited to serve so that the Board can decide whether it is appropriate for the director to continue to serve on the Board or one of its committees.

-The Board has reviewed the membership of the proposed nominees to the Corporation's Board on the boards of other public companies and has determined that none of the nominees sit on the same board of directors, except for Mario Plourde and Nelson Gentiletti, who both serve on the board of directors of Transcontinental Inc.
+The Board has reviewed the membership of the proposed nominees to the Corporation's Board on the boards of other public companies and has determined that none of the nominees sit on the same board of directors.